There are some older global functions that are not in a namespace. Most of these start with a $ character. These are

 You should avoid entering your own

-<script> tags in places where markup is allowed.
+<script> tags in places where HTML markup is

 where URLs are allowed.